git/git.github.io/rev_news/drafts/edition-116.md

   open-source projects to contribute to.
 Git and VLC were the only open-source C-written software that I was familiar with and used in day-to-day life, so I decided to start contributing to Git out of the two.
-  By the time GSoC came around, Git was the only open source community that I was familiar with, so I decided to choose it as my GSoC organization.
+  By the time GSoC came around, Git was the only open-source community that I was familiar with, so I decided to choose it as my GSoC organization.

-* How do you feel your contribution has impacted the Git community or the broader open source ecosystem?
+* How do you feel your contribution has impacted the Git community or the broader open-source ecosystem?

   [My project](https://summerofcode.withgoogle.com/programs/2024/projects/tlh611d7)
   was about moving and improving reftable tests, so I think my contributions made life somewhat easier for other Git hackers, especially those who frequent the reftable sub-project.
-My project didn’t really affect any user-facing aspect of Git, so I don’t think it had a huge impact on the broader open source ecosystem, besides the fact that it gained another lifelong contributor.
+My project didn’t really affect any user-facing aspect of Git, so I don’t think it had a huge impact on the broader open-source ecosystem, besides the fact that it gained another lifelong contributor.

 * Is there any aspect of Git that you now see differently after having